LennMuluken/CSSProject/README.md

 The Appendices doc contains two elements:Appendix A and Appendix B.
 Appendix A contains the wordbank that the dataset of headlines was filtered for, Appendix B contains the prompts for GPT-4 to determine who is suffering, who is the perpetrator and whether the headline is written in active or passive language.

+The reliability excel sheets entail the manually annotated headlines.
+One excel sheet contains the manual annotations on whose suffering is described and the other contains manual annotations of perpetrator and voice.